Skip to page content

 Deborah Evans (Chair)

-Deborah is an experienced Chair with 25 years Board-level involvement in health and social care.
+Deborah is an experienced Chair with 25 years of Board-level involvement in health and social care.
 Notable appointments from her executive career include Chief Executive of NHS Bristol; Chief Executive of Bristol, North Somerset, and South Gloucestershire PCT cluster; and latterly Managing Director of West of England Academic Health Science Network, which convened 21 NHS Trusts/CCGs, 3 universities and other stakeholders to promote innovation and spread improvement in the NHS.
 Since 2017, Deborah has been Trustee and Chair of Brunelcare, a housing and social care charity providing nursing homes, re-enablement, home care, and supported living.

 Vareta Bryan